jroessler/autoum/docs/about.rst

-About AutoUplift
+About AutoUM
 ===========================

-``AutoUplift`` is a Python Framework for automatically evaluating various uplift modeling algorithms to estimate individual treatment effects.
+``AutoUM`` is a Python Framework for automatically evaluating various uplift modeling algorithms to estimate individual treatment effects.
 It provides an interface that allows to estimate the Uplift (also called Conditional Average Treatment Effect (CATE), or
 Individual Treatment Effect (ITE)) from **experimental data** with a **binary treatment** indiciator (customers are either treated or not) and a **binary response** variable (customers either respond or not).